mmnowak/mp3_ludido/README.md

 **'Log in' button**

 * When clicked:
-    * If the username does not match an existing account, user is notified via a flash message.
+    * If the username does not match an existing account, the user is notified via a flash message.
-    * If the password does not match the username, user is notified via a flash message.
+    * If the password does not match the username, the user is notified via a flash message.
     * If the username and password do match, the user is logged in and redirected to the Profile Page.

 ![Log in button](documentation/readme/features/login-button.png)

 **'Register Here' link**

-* Redirects user to the Register page if they do not have an account yet.
+* Redirects the user to the Register page if they do not have an account yet.

 User stories covered: 2, 7.